 Vegan Buckwheat Crepe Recipe1 cup non-dairy milk

 ¾ cup water

-¼ cup olive oil (use canola oil if you're making sweet crepes)
+¼ cup extra virgin olive oil (use canola, light olive oil or rice bran oil if you're making sweet crepes)

 1 Tablespoon nutritional yeast flakes

 1 teaspoon lemon juice

 ½ teaspoon salt

 1 Tablespoon sugar (for sweet crepes only, optional)

 2 teaspoons vanilla extract (for sweet crepes only, optional)